stephanedenis/Panini-FS/docs_new/en/ecosystem/ontowave.md

 - Expose a `sitemap.json` and metadata (frontmatter) for OntoWave to index.
 - Eventually, a “knowledge graph” connector to bridge Dhātu, semantic universals, and navigation facets.

+### Recommended pattern in submodules

+- Serve the OntoWave SPA as `index.html` at the root of the module's `docs/` folder.
+- Static docs (Markdown) stay in `docs/` for MkDocs aggregation; the SPA provides dynamic navigation on the same corpus.
+- No build coupling in PaniniFS: submodules own their SPA lifecycle.

 ## References

 - OntoWave repo: https://github.com/stephanedenis/OntoWave